Tobiadefami/codex-explorer/README.md

 `cx` stores its search index in your platform data directory under `cx/index.sqlite`.
 On Linux this is typically `~/.local/share/cx/index.sqlite`.

 The index is local SQLite data.
 It contains session metadata, source file paths, titles, searchable text, and full user/assistant message text so `cx show`, search, and previews work without reparsing every JSONL file each time.
+Treat this index as private local data, because Codex sessions may contain prompts, code, file paths, command output, and other sensitive project context.
 Use `--db <PATH>` to write the index somewhere else.

 `cx` reads Codex session files from `~/.codex/sessions` by default.
 Use `--sessions-dir <PATH>` to index a different directory.